 My Thank You To Pedro Zamora

-As we were waiting for our food order, Lionel whispered, “We are dying.”
+While waiting for our food order, Lionel whispered, “We are dying.”
 I paused and replied, “Here you go!
 What the hell do you mean?”
 He stated again, “We are all dying.
 Every day.”
-The realization that my friend was HIV positive immediately hit me.
-I remember telling myself “Don’t break.
+The realization that my friend was HIV-positive immediately hit me.
+I remember telling myself, “Don’t break.
 Keep a straight face.”
 Thank God I listened to my instincts because my other friend broke into tears and damn near fainted as Lionel disclosed that he was HIV-positive.
-My immediate response was “We will beat this.
+My immediate response was, “We will beat this.
 I promise you.”
 That’s what I said, but I knew (at the time) that I was lying.
 I knew that our conversations about the future would be no longer.

 Later that night, I tuned into MTV’s “The Real World.”
 This was long before reality TV was a “thing.”
 While already into its third season, “The Real World” was still groundbreaking to me.
 I was immediately mesmerized by cast member Pedro Zamora.
 I was in complete awe that there was a Latino gay man on TV!
-I picked up the phone and called Lionel and told him to turn to MTV.
+I picked up the phone, called Lionel, and told him to turn to MTV.
 We watched that episode while on the phone.
 We watched every episode while on the phone.
 There was something about the will, courage, and love that Pedro possessed that supported me in supporting Lionel.
 Pedro inspired us to have conversations about HIV with friends.
-Pedro shattered the myth that only white gay old men were impacted.
+Pedro helped to shatter the myth that only white gay old men were impacted.
 Pedro reminded us that life does go on.

-While watching the season finale, it was announced that Pedro had succumbed to HIV.
+While watching the season finale, MTV announced that Pedro had succumbed to HIV.
 My stomach sank.
 Lionel and I began to cry.
-I knew that we were not crying just for Pedro but for what would eventually happen to him.
+I knew we were not crying just for Pedro but for what would eventually happen to him.
 I knew there was nothing I could say.
 I no longer believed what I had initially said months earlier “We will beat this.
 I promise you.”

 We managed these feelings and fears without adult support.
 We navigated shame without support groups.
-We continued to be teens doing teen things with a heavy secret; a secret that we shared only with Pedro.
-Now Pedro, our single hope of inspiration was gon.
+We continued to be teens doing teen things with a heavy secret that we shared only with Pedro.
+Now, Pedro, our single hope of inspiration, was gone.

-in 1996, I was working as a peer youth educator at a local Latino AIDS organization in Philadelphia, when the news of a breakthrough in HIV treatment was announced.
-Suddenly there was hope.
+In 1995, I was working as a peer youth educator at a local Latino AIDS organization in Philadelphia when the news of a breakthrough in HIV treatment was announced and would be widely available.
+Suddenly, there was hope.
 The promise I had made to Lionel two years earlier now seemed possible.
 Suddenly, the conversations about the future returned.

-Looking back, I know for a fact that we would have not survived those years without the inspiration Pedro Zamora provided us.
+Looking back, I know we would not have survived those years without Pedro Zamora’s inspiration.
 He sustained us so that Lionel could make it.
 Pedro – in his indirect way – served as both mentor and big brother.
-So on this day, in celebration of his birthday, I speak his name.
-We thank him for the love and possibility he provided then and the light he continues to provide us.
+So, on this day, in celebration of how far we’ve come and the resilience we have to go further, I speak his name.
+We thank him for the love and possibility he provided then and the light he continues to offer us.

 Thank you, Pedro, we are Gran Varones because of you were.